bmo-node/bmo/docs/README.md

 - Dependencies - This refers to the bundle of modules available for your application to use through the dependency injector
 - Modules - Packages or files that are put into Dependencies and run through bmo's dependency injection
-- Manifest - The output of bmos dependency injector. its an object with a configuration value and all the instantiated modules.
+- Manifest - The output of bmos dependency injector.
+It is an object with a configuration value and all the instantiated modules.

 # Next Steps
 Dig deeper into an individual tool or extension and read the docs!